Get a FREE Car Check

 When a vehicle is scrapped, it has been permanently taken off the road and is no longer roadworthy.
 The vehicle may have been involved in a severe accident, had significant mechanical issues, or was too expensive to repair.
 When a car is scrapped, the owner will get a Certificate of Destruction (CoD) from the DVLA, proving that the vehicle has been scrapped.

-Note : It’s necessary to notify the DVLA car registration check when you sell your car, rather than when you scrap it, as that was the topic of my previous response.
+Note : You must inform the DVLA car registration check when you scrap a vehicle.
+This ensures the car is officially recorded as scrapped and you are no longer legally responsible for it.
 If that’s the case, then the answer is yes, it is necessary to notify the DVLA when you sell your car.

 1. Use the DVLA Vehicle Enquiry Service